-If there’s anything I’ve learned from studying hundreds of magazine covers for the Post and Country Gentleman, a sister publication, it is that dogs hate school!
+If there’s anything we’ve learned from studying hundreds of magazine covers for the Post and The Country Gentleman, a sister publication, it is that dogs hate school!
 If you’re bummed about returning to school, you’re not the only one.

 Dog Waiting for Somebody by Robert C. Kauffmann

-Watching, watching…when is that door going to open and reveal my buddy?
-This Robert C. Kauffmann painting is one of my favorite dog covers, and we have decades and decades of dog covers.
+This Robert C. Kauffmann painting is one of our favorite dog covers — and we have decades and decades of dog covers.
 How long that sweet mutt is going to stare at the door, nobody knows, but best friends are loyal.

 Faithful Friends by Alan Foster

-These guys have been at it longer; they’re at least sitting down and waiting.
-If they’re teaching them something useful like fishing or stick-throwing in there, we could understand, but what’s taking so long?
-Artist Alan Foster did thirty Post covers in the years 1923-1933.
+These pups have been at it longer; they’re at least sitting down and waiting.
+If they’re teaching something useful like fishing or stick-throwing in there, these loyal friends might understand, but what’s taking so long?
+This is one of 30 covers Alan Foster painted between 1923 and 1933 for the Post.

 Patient Friend by Norman Rockwell